Taft–Katsura agreement: Background

-The Taft-Katsura Agreement was forged as part of a long term project to demarcate zones of control in the Pacific region between the United States and Japan, essentially partitioning the Western Pacific Rim between the two powers.
+The Taft–Katsura Agreement was forged as part of a long term project to demarcate zones of control in the Pacific region between the United States and Japan, essentially partitioning the Western Pacific Rim between the two powers.
 Since the 1870s, the United States had been secretly urging Japan to create a Japanese "sphere of influence" modeled on the Monroe Doctrine that the U.S. had declared for the exclusion of other powers from the Western Hemisphere.
 Japan began invading Taiwan in 1874 and fought the Russian Empire for control of Manchuria starting in 1904.

 Continuing this American policy, U.S. President Theodore Roosevelt also secretly reiterated to Japan that, just as the U.S. under the Monroe Doctrine and its Roosevelt Corollary declared the Western Hemisphere as part its sphere of influence, Japan should create its own sphere of influence in the Pacific Rim.
 Roosevelt was encouraged by Japan embarking on Western ways and developing a modern military in the wake of the forced "Opening of Japan" by the United States that had begun with the Perry Expedition.
 Roosevelt told the Japanese that they are more racially similar to Americans than Russians are, even though Russians are a White race, and that Japan should take its place among the great Western powers to dominate, among other areas, Korea and Manchuria, but that Japan must not encroach on U.S. possession of the Philippines.
 In much the same way that Europeans used the "backwardness" of African and Asian nations as a reason for why they had to conquer them, for the Japanese elite the "backwardness" of China and Korea was proof of the inferiority of those nations, thus giving the Japanese the "right" to conquer them.

 Main features of the Agreement

-The Taft–Katsura Agreement consists of the English and Japanese versions of the meeting notes of the secret conversation between Japanese Prime Minister Katsura and US Secretary of War Taft held in Tokyo on the morning of 27 July 1905.
+The Taft–Katsura Agreement consists of the English and Japanese versions of the meeting notes of the secret conversation between Japanese Prime Minister Katsura and U.S. Secretary of War Taft held in Tokyo on the morning of 27 July 1905.
 The memorandum detailing these discussions was dated 29 July 1905.

 Three significant issues were discussed during the meeting: